benhutchins/docker-mediawiki/README.md

  - `-e MEDIAWIKI_DB_PASSWORD=...` (defaults to the password of the linked mysql container)
  - `-e MEDIAWIKI_DB_NAME=...` (defaults to "mediawiki")

-If the `MEDIAWIKI_DB_NAME` specified does not already exist in the given MySQL container,  it will be created automatically upon container startup, provided that the `MEDIAWIKI_DB_USER` specified has the necessary permissions to create it.
+If the `MEDIAWIKI_DB_NAME` specified does not already exist on the provided MySQL server, it will be created automatically upon container startup, provided that the `MEDIAWIKI_DB_USER` specified has the necessary permissions to create it.